adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Menthis Plateau/Upper Menthis.md

 ##### Khavish Theater
 Established by and for gnomes, the Khavish has ample seating for small creatures, and its shows make extensive use of illusions.
 Two stage troupes share the theater—the Khavish Players, made up mostly of human actors, and the Zilargo Repertoire Group, consisting entirely of gnome performers.

 The Khavish Players present more contemporary and widely appealing acts than the performers at the other Upper Menthis theaters, incorporating music, sex, and comedy—though not to the extent of the burlesque found in Lower Menthis.
-The Zilargo Repertoire Group generally performs works that only interest gnomes, full of intricate histories and a level of detail that audiences of other races fi nd excessive (and mostly boring).
+The Zilargo Repertoire Group generally performs works that only interest gnomes, full of intricate histories and a level of detail that audiences of other races find excessive (and mostly boring).
 Occasionally, they stage a comedy aimed at mixed-race audiences, generally featuring acrobatics and pratfalls.
 Recently, the famous gnome bard Kessler agreed to play with the Zilargo Repertoire Group, and that has brought more mixed crowds to their performances.

 ### Ivy Towers